-- 6. Comparative : 1 remuneration profile with s respect to industry size of the Company, profile of the position and person - Pecuniary relationship: directly or indirectly with the company or relationship with managerial person, if any
+- Comparative remuneration profile with respect to industry size of the Company, profile of the position and person - Pecuniary relationship: directly or indirectly with the company or relationship with managerial person, if any

-: Taking into consideration, the size of the Company and the responsibilities shouldered by Mr. A. K. Kothari and Dr. T. S. Parmar, the aforesaid remuneration package is commensurate with the remuneration package paid to managerial persons in other companies.

-: Besides the remuneration and dividend Besides the remuneration Dr. T. S. on shares held in the Company, Mr. Parmar does not have any other A. K. Kothari does not have any other pecuniary relationship with the pecuniary relationship with the Company.
-Dr. T. S. Parmar is not related Company.
+- : Taking into consideration, the size of the Company and the responsibilities shouldered by Mr. A. K. Kothari and Dr. T. S. Parmar, the aforesaid remuneration package is commensurate with the remuneration package paid to managerial persons in other companies. - : Besides the remuneration and dividend Besides the remuneration Dr. T. S. on shares held in the Company, Mr. Parmar does not have any other A. K. Kothari does not have any other pecuniary relationship with Company.
 Mr. A. K. Kothari is husband to any Director or managerial person of of Mrs. P. D. Kothari, Director of the the Company.
 Company.